PARTYMANX/partymod-thps2/readme-partymod.txt

 PARTYMOD for THPS2 1.1

-This is a patch for THPS2 (original release) to improve its input handling as well as smooth out a few other issues in its PC port.
+PARTYMOD is a patch for THPS2 (original release) to modernize the game to be played on today's PCs, as well as restore parts of the game that were lost in translation while porting from Playstation.
 The patch is designed to keep the game as original as possible, and leave its files unmodified.

 Features and Fixes